 The Integrated Postsecondary Education Data System Data Quality Study (NCES 2005-175) showed that public institutions made the majority of changes to enrollment data during the 2004 revision period.
 The majority of changes were made to unduplicated headcount data, with the net differences between the original data and the revised data at about 1 percent.
-Part-time students in general and enrollment in private not-for-profit institutions were often underestimated.
-The fewest changes by institutions were to CIP code data.
-More institutions provided enrollment data to IPEDS than to Thomson Peterson.
-A fairly high percentage of institutions that provided data to both provided the same data, and among those that did not, the difference in magnitude was less than 10 percent.
+Part-time students in general and enrollment in private not-forprofit institutions were often underestimated.
+The fewest changes by institutions were to Classification of Instructional Programs (CIP) code data.